QI-CSHL/QuantLabs2025/qi_2025_analysis_lab_manual/Lab06_DL4MIA_Zero_N2V_StarDist_CellPose3.md

 After running this, you should see an output that lists the type of GPU we have (in this case an Nvidia Geforce 1080 Ti).

-Finally, we are ready to install Careamics!
+Finally, we are ready to install CAREamics!
 We can do this by typing:

 > `pip install "careamics[examples]"`

-This will use `pip`, a package installer, to install the Careamics library.
+This will use `pip`, a package installer, to install the CAREamics library.

-## Using Careamics in a Jupyter Notebook
+## Using CAREamics in a Jupyter Notebook

-- We will use Careamics via a Jupter Notebook.
+- We will use CAREamics via a Jupter Notebook.
 Jupyter notebooks are interactive python notebook where we can mix text and code, and they can be run in a browser window.
 We have provided a notebook in the data folder which we will use.
 First, we need to place this notebook somewhere where can see it.
 Note your terminal window should say something like `(careamics) C:\Users\Admin`.
 This means that our prompt is currently active in the folder `C:\Users\Admin`.
 From where you downloaded the sample data, copy the `careamics.ipynb` into this folder.
 Now go back to the terminal, and start jupyter by typing `jupyter notebook` and pressing enter.

 You should see a window with a list of files.
 Find the file you just copied into this folder (`careamics.ipynb`) and click on it.
 The notebook should open.
-Instructions on how to run Careamics are contained within this notebook.
+Instructions on how to run CAREamics are contained within this notebook.
 Follow along with the notebook, but try to understand what is going on at each step!
 If you are confused, ask!

 ## **Bonus Exercise: Classifying images in the browser in Piximi**